Excessive Assessment - Grieving By

 2. This would prove to be a higher percentage of value of _______% when compared to others on the same assessment roll.

-• All requirements by the New York State Department of Taxation & Finance and the Office of Real Property Tax Services and their laws have been met to prove Excessive Assessment between my property and other one, two or three family residential properties on the same assessment roll.
+• All requirements by the New York State Department of Taxation & Finance and the Office of Real Property Tax Services and their laws have been met to prove Excessive Assessment between my property and another one, two or three-family residential properties on the same assessment roll.

 • In conclusion: The assessor or Board of Assessment Review may not like or agree with the process used to grieve by Excessive Assessment, however it is an approved approach recommended by the New York State Department of Taxation & Finance and the Office of Real Property Tax Services.
 Assessments are to be calculated by current and accurate data not personal opinions.
 Let the data and Real Property Tax Laws speak for themselves.